-- (f) Represents the fair value adjustments on time deposits, which will be treated as a reduction of interest expense over the remaining term of the time deposits. - (g) Represents the fair value adjustments on an FHLB borrowing, which will be treated as a reduction to interest expense over the life of the borrowing. - (h) Represents an adjustment to other liabilities assumed.
+(f) Represents the fair value adjustments on time deposits, which is treated as a reduction of interest expense over the remaining term of the time deposits.

+(g) Represents the fair value adjustments on an FHLB borrowing, which is treated as a reduction to interest expense over the life of the borrowing.

+(h) Represents an adjustment to other liabilities assumed.